dustyshaw/StudyNest/README.md

 - [ ] Add module to course
 - [ ] Show modules on dashboard
 - [ ] Edit module
+- [ ] Add a test

 **Points for this week**
+12 pts - Technology: 4+ generic layout components
-5 pts - Experience: 3 instances where elements re-order themselves on smaller screens
+5 pts - Technology: tests run in pipeline, pipeline aborts if they fail 5 pts - Experience: 3 instances where elements re-order themselves on smaller screens
 5 pts - Experience: all experiences mobile friendly